2DegreesInvesting/r2dii.climate.stress.test/README.md

   - write company-tech level results to initialized project folder
   - write portfolio-tech level results to initialized project folder

+#### A note on PACTA COP projects on the 2DII platform

+Whenever a new PACTA COP project starts on the transition monitor that requires the calculation of a transition risk stress test, a parameter file has to be added to the `./model_parameters/` directory.
+Usually, the existing files only have to be adapted to reflect the tag of the new project.
+When in doubt, please contact Jacob.

 ### Litigation Risk

 #### Context